Pratik0188/Project2SE/README.md

   - **Estimate:** 3 days
   - **Priority:** 20

--**Rate a Post**
+- **Rate a Post**
-  - **Description:** As a user, I want to rate posts on the platform so that I can provide feedback on content I find helpful or interesting.
+  - **Description:** A user can rate posts on the platform to provide feedback on content they find helpful or interesting.
   - **Estimate:** 5 days
   - **Priority:** 30